 The next phase of what would become known as the Center for Children’s Books began in 1958, with the arrival of Zena Bailey (later Sutherland).
 During her tenure at the Center and the University of Chicago, Sutherland would come to command tremendous influence in the world of children’s books.

 A book lover from childhood, Sutherland earned a bachelor’s in English Literature from the University of Chicago in 1937 and then returned to complete a graduate degree in Library Science after raising her children.
 Although she had planned to specialize in medical librarianship, she took Professor Sara Fenwick’s course in children’s materials and greatly impressed her instructor, which led to a change in her career path.
-When Eakin left the Children’s Book Center in 1957 for a position at Iowa State Teachers College (University of Northern Iowa), Fenwick, an advisory committee member, suggested that her student, Sutherland, might fill the vacant position.
+When Eakin left the Children’s Book Center in 1957 for a position at Iowa State Teachers College (now the University of Northern Iowa), Fenwick, an advisory committee member, suggested that her student, Sutherland, might fill the vacant position.
 She did, and Sutherland quickly exceeded expectations.
 After a few months assisting Fenwick, Sutherland assumed the title of Bulletin editor in the summer of 1958.

 Between 1958 and her retirement in 1985, a period of considerable expansion in children’s book publishing, Sutherland wrote a remarkable 30,000 reviews, or about 20 a week.4 The Bulletin expanded in size but Sutherland continued her practice of single-handedly penning all reviews, and she did so, protégés attest, with unwavering certainty in her professional judgment.5 As in the past, an advisory committee met weekly to examine books and discuss the Bulletin reviews prepared, but the journal’s growing reputation largely came to rest on Sutherland’s shoulders.
 By the 1960s, the Bulletin had become a nationally-recognized source of critical book reviews with just over 7,000 subscribers.
 In 1981, shortly before Sutherland stepped down as editor, the Bulletin’s circulation exceeded 10,000.6